gazebo-web/fuel-server/README.md

 integration database is used during testing and development.
 This database is frequently wiped and altered.

-## Leaderboards

-There may be some cases where scores for specific organizations or circuits should not be displayed in competition leaderboards.
-There are environment variables available to control which organizations and circuits should not be displayed in leaderboards.
-These environment variables do not stop scores from being produced, they only filter `/subt/leaderboard` results.

-1. `IGN_FUEL_TEST_ORGANIZATIONS` List of organizations to filter from leaderboard scores.
-2. `IGN_FUEL_HIDE_CIRCUIT_SCORES` List of circuits to filter from leaderboard scores.

-All of these environment variables can contain multiple comma-separated values.

 ## Testing and Development

 1. `IGN_POPULATE_PATH` : Path to a set of Gazebo models.
 Setting this variable will populate the database with these models.